mmoreram/symfony-bundle-dependencies/README.md

 ## For you Bundle

-If you want your bundles to provide this feature, then is as simple as make your bundles implementing an interface.
+If you want your bundles to provide this feature, then is as simple as make your bundles implement an interface.
 That simple.

 ``` php
 use Mmoreram\SymfonyBundleDependencies\DependentBundleInterface;